 Designs not registered in China and Hong Kong may still be protected under copyright law for articles produced from one's original design drawings.
 Protection under copyright law is for 15 years from first marketing of the article.
 But protection under copyright law has limitations.
 One cannot take legal action for copyright infringement where another person independently produces a similar design.
 If a design is registered, a similar design will infringe, even if it was independently created!
 It is also easier to defend against pirates when a design is registered.

-Trademark Protection In China
+Trademark Protection in China

 A trademark is used to promote and identify one's goods and services.
 Trademarks also enable the purchasing public to distinguish goods and services sold by different manufacturers.
 A trademark may be any sign that is visually perceptible and capable of being represented graphically and may, in particular, consists of words, personal names, letters, numerals, figurative elements or combination of colors, and includes any combination of such signs.
 Chinese character trademarks are available to foreign companies in China too!

-Patent Protection In China
+Patent Protection in China

 Patent protection is helpful in stopping unauthorized manufacturing, use, sales, or imports of one's invention in the countries where the patent has issued.
 Patent protection is required in China and Hong Kong, for example, to stop unauthorized manufacture, use or sales of one's invention in China and Hong Kong.
 Likewise patents in China and Hong Kong are important if one intends to license someone else to manufacture, use, sell, or import an invention in Hong Kong.
 Applying for a patent elsewhere in the world does not automatically give one patent protection in China and Hong Kong.

-Pacific Northwest Law Group Technology Protection in China
+Considerations for Technology Protection in China

 Licensing In or Out